 Let’s consider the most popular Kanban board examples

-Let’s look at the most popular examples of boards with the help of project management tool, Hygger.io.
+Let’s look at the most popular Kanban board examples with the help of the project management tool, Hygger.io.

 Workflow: To Do > Pause > Reopened > Developing > Testing > Live